willminck/HW_364/README.md

 Follow the instructions inside `giphy_api_key.py`. *Then*, create a git repository inside that directory on your computer and commit all the files to your git repository.

 Then, just as you did for the midterm assignment, create a GitHub repository for HW4 on your account called `HW4_364`.
-(It must be called this to be graded.)

 Push *all* of the code files, including any additional files you add and all included files, to this GitHub repository.